What I Need to Know about Incident Reporting

 Prevent a colleague being injured by proactively reporting a hazard or near miss incident!
 Our UniSA community is our biggest asset therefore, keeping our people safe is paramount.
 Prompt reporting of hazards and near miss incidents can prevent another person's injury.

+There are many benefits in promptly reporting incidents which are explained in Hazard Incident Reporting and Investigation procedure.
 The Safety and Wellbeing team are available to answer any queries you may have.

 Who is responsible to report?